Consumer Medicine Information

 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the box, ask your doctor or pharmacist for help.

 How much to take

 Your doctor or pharmacist will tell you how many tablets you need to take each day.
-This may depend on your age, your condition
+This will depend on your condition and

 For high blood pressure